 This week, we will be diving deep (no pun intended) into the Element of Water.
 There are 5 exercises which you can space out one a day, with the weekend off, or you can do a couple of them in one go.
 There is no homework to hand in and you are free to work at your own pace.
 Subscribe to my newsletter to get updated as soon as the next lesson becomes available or you can check in on the blog for the week 3 lesson on 28 of February.

 You will be working with the Element of Water all week, so this will be a week of going within (Water is Yin/Feminine).
-The colours of Water are aqua, white, turquoise and teal.
-Cucumber and water melon are examples of Water Element foods.
+The colors of Water are aqua, white, turquoise, and teal.
+Cucumber and watermelon are examples of Water Element foods.
 Being near bodies of water helps you connect with the Water Element.
 The quality of water is cleansing but if it becomes stagnant, it quickly becomes toxic.

 I strongly recommend that you keep a dream journal all week.
 Anything to do with the astral plane (including your dreams) corresponds with the Element of Water.
 When we dream of water, our subconscious mind is trying to tell us something about the state of our relationships, whether with other people or things like our career.

 Love and relationship issues are highlighted in the Water Element suit of Cups.
 Psychic ability, intuition and internal emotional tension is also shown through this suit.
 Strong emotions can be like a tsunami or strong tidal wave that can pull us under if we let our feelings get on top of us.
 It is important to find balance between all four Elements within one’s own being in order to stay well.

 For each day of doing the exercises below, keep a journal and in addition to taking notes about the exercises, make a note of your own Water levels for that day.
 A heads up that your Water is high is that you find it difficult to detach, you are more sensitive than usual and you find it difficult to sense where you end and another person begins.